beersandrew/usd-thumbnail-generator/README.md

   - `--width` :          The width of the image in pixels to generate.
 Default is 2048.

   - `--height` :          The height of the image in pixels to generate.
 Default is 2048.
 If height is not specified, the image is square.
+  - `--apply-thumbnail`:    Saves the image as the thumbnail for the given USD file.
+  - `--render-purposes`:    A comma separated list of render purposes to include in the thumbnail.
+Valid values are: default, render, proxy, guide.

   Note: You must have usd installed and available in your path.
 [Install Steps Here](https://github.com/PixarAnimationStudios/OpenUSD#getting-and-building-the-code)